top of page

 Sean Everett

 A twisted figure commands attention, caught in violent motion, its exaggerated limbs reaching out as if it’s in the middle of some transformation.
 Tattered, vibrant clothes whip around it, like it’s battling unseen forces.
-There’s a chaotic energy to it, as if this distortion isn’t just physical but the result of something deeper—a reflection of inner turmoil spilling out.
+There’s a chaotic energy to it, as if this distortion isn’t just physical but the result of something deeper.
+A reflection of inner turmoil spilling out.
 Suspended in space, it feels disconnected, floating aimlessly in a cosmic backdrop that’s vast and indifferent.
 The figure’s struggle feels tragically small against the endless galaxies, its torment amplified by the isolation.

 HOW DO WE KNOW ANYTHING ABOUT ANYTHING?